How buying off the plan works

 Benefits of buying off the plan

 • Lock in a good price before it rises.
-A key benefit of purchasing property off the plan is that you can pay the current market value for a property, even though it will be completed in the future, and will likely appreciate in value by that time.
-In a rising market, your unit could be worth more than you paid by the time it's finished (but this is not a guarantee).
+A key benefit of purchasing property off the plan is that you can pay the current market value for a property, even though it will be completed in the future, and might appreciate in value by that time (but this is not a guarantee).

 • Low initial cost.
 You only need to provide a 10% deposit upfront.
 The outstanding balance doesn’t need to be paid until settlement.